codepath/android_guides/Home.md

 ## Providers, Sensors and Components

+Exploring sensors, data and components available via the Android SDK:

 * [[Loading Contacts with Content Providers]]
 * [[Using Hardware, Sensors and Device Data]]
 * [[Google Maps Fragment Guide]]

 ## Services

+Digging into how to run background services or leverage Android system services:

 * [[Starting Background Services]] (with ServiceIntent and Receivers)
 * [[Notifications]] (Persistent Notices on the Dashboard)

 ## Workflow Guides

+Focused on issues like deployment, testing, dependency management, etc:

 * [[Getting Started with Gradle]]
 * [[Android Unit and Integration Testing]] (with Roboelectric and Robotium)